 , whose representative and responsible individual is

-•

 This contact may be reached at: Phone :

 Address:

 Facility and Specific Location

 Date(s) of Rental

 Times of Rental

 Rental Cost

-Clarke County Schools will furnish
+Clarke County Schools will furnish ·

 Additional Charges for above \$

 User agrees to the following:

-1. Clean up of site, including sweep apply). ning, vacuuming, emptying trash, etc. (clean up charge may
+1. Clean up of site, including swee apply). eping, vacuuming, emptying trash, etc. (clean up charge may

-2. Furniture will be placed as design 2.
-Furniture will be placed as designed upon rental (set up fee may apply).
+2. Furniture will be placed as design gned upon rental (set up fee may apply).

-3. Damages to facility or furnishings will result in a damage fee.
+3. Damages to facility or furnishin ngs will result in a damage fee.

 Agreed to on this day of , 20, by and between:

-Clarke County Schools Representativ ve User Group Representative